traaslund/enumg/readme.md

 field=FC_START_MSG=0xffff          # field with specific value

 # can have multiple definitions per file;
-# all are compined into one header/source pair
+# all are combined into one header/source pair
 [other enum]
 field=field1
 field=field2